WokLibCodeClub/Intro-to-Python-Jan-2023/README.md

 - A variable name can only contain alpha-numeric characters and underscores (A-Z, a-z, 0-9, and _ ).
 No SPACES allowed.
 - A variable name must start with a letter or the underscore character - never a number
 - Variable names are case-sensitive (age, Age and AGE are three different variables)
-- We can’t use reserved keywords as a variable name
+- We can’t use reserved keywords as a variable name (see below)
 - We should avoid using names of Python functions, eg int, input, str

 To find the list of reserved keywords go to the trinket Python console [trinket.io/console](https://trinket.io/console)